runtimeverification/rdao-smc/README.md

 # rdao-smc
 This is a formal model of RANDAO-based RNG schemes as a probabilistic rewrite theory specified in Maude.
 The model is (1) computational, enabling automated reasoning about protocol exploitability and attack profitability, and (2) parametric, allowing for the analysis of a wide range of configuraitons and assumptions.

-*Please note that this is work-in-progress, and the model is currently being actively developed.*
+*Please note that this is work-in-progress.*

-*Still to come:*
-1. *VDF Model* (?)
-(VDFs provide strong guarantees suitable for worst-case type of analysis -- not so sure that VDF modeling would fit the probabilistic model)
-2. *analysis*

 *This is part of work being done at Runtime Verificaiton Inc.*

 ## Model Basics
 The model uses a representation of actors in rewriting logic, in which each uniquely identifiable actor models either a physical entity (like a node) or a virtual one (such as an attacker controlling a set of validators) and reacts to incoming messages by updating its internal state, emitting new messages and/or spawning new actors.
 The model is **real-time**, where the time domain is modeled by the field of reals, and every event is timestamped.

 The model uses one time unit to model a time slot in the RANDAO process.
 Therefore, a proposers list of size `#CYCLE-LENGTH` means that a game round will consume exactly `#CYCLE-LENGTH` time slots.
-A validator represents one unit of validation in the protocol (so all validators are have the same weight.
+A validator represents one unit of validation in the protocol (so all validators are have the same weight).
 However, an attacker my control more than one validator and thus may have more than one unit of share in the network.

 Initially, the state of the protocol is bootstrapped with a validator set of size `#INIT-VLIST-SIZE`, of which `#CYCLE-LENGTH` validators are pseudo-randomly selected as proposers.
 The RANDAO contract and the validators are all initialized with pseudo-randomly generated seeds.
 While the protocol executes, an incoming validator (which could be attacker-controlled) may join the RANDAO process and become available to participate in the next round of the game.

 Although the RANDAO process itself is mostly deterministic, there are a few important sources of (probabilistic) non-determinism, which are captured by the model:

 1. In each game round, (honest) proposers generate new random seeds for future rounds of the game in which they participate.
-Furthermore, new validators may join the network (and some of which may be compromized by the attacker).
+Furthermore, new validators may join the network (and some of which may be compromised by the attacker).
 2. Uncertainty in attacker behavior is probabilistically captured, based on a suitable attack model.
 3. Environment uncertainties, such as transmission delays and network failures, are also captured with probabilities, governed by reasonable assumptions that can be made about the environment.